Andrrs64/Teck/README.md

 ## TODO

+- [ ] Ditch CPM and link dependencies like a real man.
 - [ ] Expand on level data format to make it scalable, without redoing everything.
 - [ ] Fix collision detection.
 Right now it has a bunch of issues.
 - [ ] Model rendering.
 Will probably wait until level data format is done.